The Modern Architect

 BOOKS

-Grow into a more impactful role as enterprise technology architect with the IT Architect bookshelf:
+The growing Architect Elevator bookshelf helps you grow into a more impactful role as enterprise technology architect:

 Book: The Software Architect Elevator Book: Cloud Strategy Book: Platform Strategy Book: Enterprise Integration Patterns